 Data Provision

 Planning will provide individual data packs for these scheme families that will lay out the available data and reference it against departmental and/or Institutional means.
 This should provide accessible information that can lead scheme teams to expand their improvement action plans on the basis of relative performance of a scheme within the department or AU.
-Further benchmarking will be possible if teams identify the likely competitor courses and review the UNISTATS data available at https://discoveruni.gov.uk/
+Further benchmarking will be possible if teams identify the likely competitor courses and review the Discover Uni data available at https://discoveruni.gov.uk/

 The data will be provided under the following headings;